marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

   - kotlin
 ---

 **Disclaimer:** It has been brought to my attention the title can be seem as a click bait.
 That wasn't my intention and I'm sorry.
-I actually wanted reference the Fallout game series and their amazing community [No Mutants Allowed](https://www.nma-fallout.com/).
+I wanted to reference the Fallout game series and their amazing community [No Mutants Allowed](https://www.nma-fallout.com/).

 ![Sign-Up Form](/images/no-mutants-allowed.png)